koyo-1008/chat-space/README.md

 |text|text||
 |image|text||
 ### Association
-- belongs_to :user
+- belongs_to :use
-- belongs_to :groups
+- belongs_to :group